-Class I Director Age (1) Director Since Current Position at Surrozen
+Class I Director Age Current Position at Surrozen

 Tim Kutzkey, Ph.D.
-47 2016 Director
+48 Director

 Anna Berkenblit, M.D.
-53 2019 Director
+54 Director

-Eric Bjerkholt 63 2023 Director
+Eric Bjerkholt 64 Director

-Tim Kutzkey, Ph.D. has served on our Board of Directors since April 2016, as Chair of our Board of Directors' nominating and corporate governance committee since August 2021, and previously served as Chair of our Board of Directors from August 2021 to March 2023 and as interim Chief Executive Officer from inception to April 2018.
+Tim Kutzkey, Ph.D. has served on our Board since April 2016, Chair of our Board since August 2021, Chair of our Board's nominating and corporate governance committee since August 2021, and served as our interim Chief Executive Officer from inception to April 2018.
 Dr. Kutzkey serves as Managing Partner of The Column Group, LLC, a venture capital partnership, where he has served in various roles since 2007.
-Prior to The Column Group, Dr. Kutzkey served as a scientist at Kai Pharmaceuticals, Inc. Dr. Kutzkey serves as board chairman for Nura Bio Inc., Neurona Therapeutics, Carmot Therapeutics, Inc., InduPro Labs and a director on the boards of Synthekine and Cajal Neuroscience.
+Prior to The Column Group, Dr. Kutzkey serves as a scientist at Kai Pharmaceuticals, Inc. Dr. Kutzkey also serves on the board of directors of Kallyope Inc., Nura Bio Inc., Neurona Therapeutics Inc., Synthekine Inc., Plexium, Inc., Cajal Neuroscience Inc. and Carmot Therapeutics Inc., all biotechnology companies.
 Dr. Kutzkey obtained a Ph.D. in molecular and cell biology from the University of California, Berkeley and completed his undergraduate degree in biological sciences from Stanford University.
-We believe that Dr. Kutzkey's scientific training and experience as a director of publicly traded and privately held biopharmaceutical companies provide him with the qualifications and skills to serve as a director of our company.
+We believe that Dr. Kutzkey's scientific training and experience as a director of other publicly traded and privately held biopharmaceutical companies provide him with the qualifications and skills to serve as a director of our company.

-Anna Berkenblit, M.D. has served on our Board of Directors since August 2018, and on our Board of Directors' compensation committee since August 2021.
-Dr. Berkenblit has served as the Senior Vice President and Chief Medical Officer at ImunnoGen, Inc., a publicly traded biotechnology company, since April 2015.
+Anna Berkenblit, M.D. has served on our Board since August 2018, and on our Board's compensation committee since August 2021.
+Dr. Berkenblit served as the Senior Vice President and Chief Medical Officer at ImunnoGen, Inc., a biotechnology company, from April 2015 to August 2023.
 Prior to ImmunoGen, Dr. Berkenblit served as Senior Vice President Head of Clinical Development at H3, Biomedicine Inc., a developer of targeted anti-cancer compounders, from 2013 to 2015.
 From 2011 to 2013, she served as Head of Clinical Research at AVEO Pharmaceuticals, Inc., a biopharmaceutical company, where she led the clinical development of oncology product candidates spanning early testing to registration trials.
-From January 2007 to September 2011, Dr. Berkenblit held various positions of increasing responsibility at Pfizer Inc., a publicly traded biopharmaceutical company.
-Dr. Berkenblit received an M.D. degree from Harvard Medical School and an M.M.S. degree in the Clinical Investigator Training Program of Harvard/MIT Health Sciences and Technology.
+From January 2007 to September 2011, Dr. Berkenblit held various positions of increasing responsibility at Pfizer Inc., a biopharmaceutical company.
+Dr. Berkenblit is currently a member of the board of directors of Nested Therapeutics, Inc., a private biotechnology company.
+Dr. Berkenblit received an M.D. from Harvard Medical School and an M.M.S. degree in the Clinical Investigator Training Program of Harvard/MIT Health Sciences and Technology.
 We believe that Dr. Berkenblit's extensive leadership and scientific experience, especially in the clinical development of biopharmaceuticals, provide her with the qualifications and skills to serve as a director of our company.